3 Ways to Boost Your Influence Without Authority

 How to Boost Your Relationship Quality & Influence

-The quality of your relationships is important, whether you’re in position of authority or not.
+The quality of your relationships is important, whether you’re in a position of authority or not.
 Relationship quality refers to both the people you are strategically connected to and the relationships you build with them.
+3 Ways to Boost Your Influence Without Authority.

 If you want to build influence, you need to work on your professional relationships.
 Otherwise, you’re just another name on an org chart or on a list of LinkedIn connections.